It was a sweltering summer afternoon. I was standing in a hole, digging, while Crew Leader Carl stood over me with his arms crossed, supervising.

 “This is my backup plan,” I said.
-“Digging holes in hundred-degree heat for minimum wage wasn’t my first choice.”
+“Digging holes in hundred-degree heat for minimum wage wasn’t my first choice, you know.”

 “Take me, for example,” Carl said, crossing his arms and scratching both his armpits simultaneously, looking a little like Molly Shannon’s Superstar character.
 “I’ve always got a backup plan.
 If this landscaping gig doesn’t work out, I can always go back to my previous profession of being a chef.”

 I dropped my shovel.
 “You handled and prepared food?”

 He nodded.
 “For fifteen years, yeah.
 At restaurants all over town.
 I’m sure you’ve eaten a few of them and never even knew I was there.”
 He checked his watch.
 “So, how about breaking for lunch?”

 Grimacing, I grabbed my shovel and continued to dig.
 “No thanks.”

 “For some reason, I lost my appetite all of a sudden,” I told him.